 Cryptocurrency trading and investment are risky because of the volatility of digital currencies like Bitcoin.
 While currently lacking liquidity and widespread payment options compared to fiat currencies, holding cryptocurrencies can become more beneficial as they gain wider acceptance as a mainstream payment form.

 Here's a quick shot of crypto advantages and disadvantages.

-- Low transaction fees: Because of the elimination of intermediaries like financial institutions, cryptocurrency transaction fees are generally quite low.
+- Low transaction fees: Because of the elimination of intermediaries like financial institutions, cryptocurrency transaction fees are generally low.

 - Decentralized: The lack of a central exchange or authority overseeing cryptocurrencies is one of their defining characteristics.
 Many people consider this among the biggest advantages of cryptocurrencies and blockchain technology.

 - High potential returns: You only have to look at a long-term Bitcoin price chart to get an idea of the returns you can make investing wisely in digital currencies.
 The crypto world is still developing and expanding, so investing in the right digital currency now could translate into considerable returns in the future.